 A Brief History

-In 2015, composer Elliott McKinley assumed the role of Director, and designed a new program for 2016, featuring composer-in-residence David Gompper (see some of our 2016 program photos here).
-In 2017, the program hosted had eleven composition fellows in Alba and work with the resident performing ensemble, Transient Canvas, composer in residence Lansing McLoskey, and work with a composition faculty which included Carl Schimmel and Giacomo Platini (photos from 2017 may be viewed here).
+In 2015, composer Elliott Miles McKinley assumed the role of Director, and reimagined a new program.
+The first year of this program was in May 2016, featuring our first composer-in-residence David Gompper (see our 2016 program photos here).
+In 2017, the program hosted eleven composition fellows to work with our first resident ensemble, Transient Canvas, Composer-in-Residence Lansing McLoskey, and a composition faculty which included Carl Schimmel and Giacomo Platini (photos from 2017 may be viewed here).
+Since then, with the exception of 2020, we have run a program each year and recently completed our seventh edition in 2023.